 The guidelines are revised in accordance with the evolving nature of information security and cover areas like mobile and cloud computing, insider threats, application security, and supply chain security.”

+To put it simply, NIST 800-53 establishes standards and guidelines designed to help U.S. government agencies understand how to architect and implement information security systems.
+Particularly, the publication applies to how these agencies should relate to the data they hold on their systems.
 The NIST is a non-regulatory agency within the U.S. Commerce Department.
 It was developed to encourage and assist innovation and science through a set of defined industry standards.

 What NIST 800-53 Does